How to recognise and develop originality in research

 The explorer may collect all manner of goodies along the way, ranging from what he hoped for when planning the expedition to the entirely unanticipated.
 These goodies may have an obvious uniqueness, beauty or value, like gold or precious stones.
 More likely, though, they are commonplace where they were found, but unknown back home, like the potato which Sir Walter Raleigh brought to England from America.

 Similarly, originality in research need not be new in absolute terms.
 It can merely be new to the research situation or the discipline.
-Even well-known and already published date data can lead to 'originality' if tested in new situations.
+Even well-known and already published data can lead to 'originality' if tested in new situations.
 It is both feasible and acceptable for researchers to make something original and significant with secondary data, i.e. data that they did not gather themselves.
 This route to originality is often overlooked by research students.

 Originality in by-products

 Things may go so badly wrong on the expedition that it has to be abandoned with seemingly nothing achieved.
 Yet, the illnesses of the team could be used to testify to the diseases that are rampant in the area.
 Or the torrential storms that washed away the collections of specimens could be monitored for interpretation in terms of what is already known about storms in that type of terrain.
-Neither of these would have been the purpose of the expedition, but they would be none the less valuable and count as original significant work.
+Neither of these would have been the purpose of the expedition, but they would be none the less valuable and count as original and significant outcomes.

 Similarly, the student may be able to capitalise on things that seem to go wrong.
 Important equipment may not work; crucial resources may not be available; people may not agree to be interviewed; funding may be withdrawn; or there may be other serious and unforeseen obstacles.
 Just as in the analogy, a little creative thinking can rescue the situation, which is the primary reason for the third role in which students need to operate.
 There are almost always by-products during any research, perhaps the development of a certain piece of equipment or some interesting secondary findings in the literature.
 These can be moved into the mainstream, focused on or developed further.
 When the thesis or dissertation is written, the research problem, theme or focus merely needs to be reformulated to reflect the new nature of the work.
 There is nothing at all dishonest about this.